pbalajiv/target-prioritisation-agent/README.md

 Target identification in pharma typically involves a scientist manually pulling data from OpenTargets, checking tissue expression in GTEx, reading relevant literature, and mentally integrating all of it into a shortlist.
 This project automates that workflow using an LLM-based agent that can decide which databases to query, interpret the results, and produce a reasoned assessment — the same loop a translational scientist runs, but faster and more systematic.

 The key distinction from a simple script is that the agent **reasons about what to do next** based on what it finds.
 If a top-scoring target from OpenTargets turns out to have ubiquitous expression (a safety concern), the agent notes that and adjusts its ranking.
-The sequence of queries isn't hardcoded — it adapts.
+The sequence of queries isn't hardcoded and the system adapts.

 ## Architecture